PrintersForAnts/ColonyClacker/readme.md

 x2|280mm 1515 Aluminium Extrusion
 1x|3mm Acrylic or PC Panel - 330mm x 290mm

+Extrusions & hardware available from [DLLPDF](https://www.dllpdf.com/colony-clacker).

 ## Printing
 All parts should be correctly orientated and should be printed with Standard Voron print settings.

 ## Assembly
 Assembly is reletively self explanatory, the following images should help if you get stuck and can't access the CAD.

-** Ensure you superglue your magnets into the latch and the corresponding handle piece. **
+**Ensure you superglue your magnets into the latch and the corresponding handle piece.**

 ![](https://github.com/PrintersForAnts/ColonyClacker/blob/main/Images/7-ColonyClacker_Handle%20AB_Latch.png)
 ![](https://github.com/PrintersForAnts/ColonyClacker/blob/main/Images/8-ColonyClacker_Handle_No%20Top.png)